Gara LaMarche: Affiliations and writing

-LaMarche is a columnist for The Huffington Post and The Nation, as well as a blogger in his own right.
+LaMarche is a columnist for HuffPost and The Nation, as well as a blogger in his own right.
 He has written a number of articles on human rights and is the editor of the 1996 anthology, Speech and Equality: Do We Really Have to Choose?
 LaMarche has taught at The New York University's Wagner School of Public Service and at the New School University and John Jay College.

 LaMarche serves on the boards of the National Committee for Responsive Philanthropy, StoryCorps and The White House Project.
 He is on the Leadership Council of Hispanics in Philanthropy.
 He is the winner of the 2010 Hubert H. Humphrey Civil and Human Rights Award from the Leadership Conference on Civil and Human Rights and the Community Change Champion Award from the Center for Community Change.

 Personal life

 LaMarche has two daughters and lives in New York City.